AffeChristoph/AffeChristoph/README.md

 ### Hi there 👋
+I'm new to this thing and still collecting my first experiences with coding and theming.
+(That's why this profile is still so empty)
 <!--
 **AffeChristoph/AffeChristoph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.